cdapio/cdap/CONTRIBUTING.md

 # Contributing to CDAP

-Here are instructions to get you started if you want to contribute to reactor.
+Here are instructions to get you started if you want to contribute to CDAP.

 ## Security Reports